HtetLinMaung/books/javascript/mastering-javascript/chapter1.md

 ## Setting up a JavaScript development environment

-In this book, I will be using Visual Studio Code (VSCode) as the code editor and Node.js as the JavaScript development environment.
-VSCode is a popular and versatile code editor that offers features such as syntax highlighting, code completion, debugging, and extensions for a wide range of languages, including JavaScript.
+In this book, I will be using Visual Studio Code (VS Code) as the code editor and Node.js as the JavaScript development environment.
+VS Code is a popular and versatile code editor that offers features such as syntax highlighting, code completion, debugging, and extensions for a wide range of languages, including JavaScript.
 Node.js is a JavaScript runtime that allows us to run JavaScript code outside of a web browser and provides various features such as a package manager, an HTTP server, and a built-in debugger.
 With these tools, we can create, test, and debug JavaScript applications with ease.

 ### Installing VS Code on Windows

 To install Visual Studio Code (VS Code) in Windows, follow these steps:

-- Go to the official VSCode website at https://code.visualstudio.com/ and click the "Download for Windows" button.
+- Go to the official VS Code website at https://code.visualstudio.com/ and click the "Download for Windows" button.

 - Once the installer has downloaded, double-click on the downloaded file to run it.